roman-milk/roman-milk.github.io/a-gift-for-simone.md

  "Fuck," she mumbled, chewing on her bottom lip in an effort to stifle the moans bubbling out of her.
 "Oh ...
 Fuck..."

  Simone's pussy was sodden beneath her fingers, desire sluicing from her opening.
 She rubbed her clit between the tips of a forefinger and thumb, rolling the flesh and wishing she could wank it like a cock.
 Looking down at herself, labia heavy and pouting, her core swollen, and with lust bubbling at the opening, hot and scarlet and yearning, Simone moaned.
-Report_Story #3